William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 The first wind-driven cornmills in England were built in the 12th century.
 The earliest were post mills and consisted of a movable wooden structure holding both the sails and the internal grinding mechanism.
 All this could be rotated on massive central post on a bearing at the top.
 They needed constant maintenance and repair and were generally replaced by tower mills.
 These often stood on a raised mound and were fixed brick or stone buildings of which only a wooden cap holding the sails rotated.
 Smock mills, similarly constructed but of wood, were built from late Tudor times.

 On the site of the mill was found the Maney Hill padstone.
 Such stones were used underneath the wooden uprights of a timber-framed building to prevent the timber from sinking and from rotting in the soil.
 This substantial stone must have supported the central post.
 Stone is not a readily available commodity in the Birmingham area.
 Although Sutton stands on the sandstone ridge, a large cut stone would always have been recycled whenever possible.
-It is thought that the padstone may originally have been a standing stone.
+It is conjectured that the padstone may originally have been a standing stone.
 It is of unknown date, possibly Bronze Age, and may have served as a boundary marker some three thousand years ago.

 Take a look at the Old Smithy.